 - Museum of Arts and Crafts

 Saturday July 4th 2020

 Dinners are not included in the fees.
 The price does not include flight tickets to and from Paris.

 The Summer school will deliver 5 ECTS credit points.

-The Summer school is open to advanced BACHELOR/MASTER students.
+The Summer school is open to MASTER students.